digital-asset/daml/docs/source/json-api/lf-value-specification.rst

 Note that throughout the document the decoding is type-directed.
-In other words, the same JSON value can correspond to many Daml-LF values, and the expected Daml-LF type is needed to decide which one.
+In other words, the same JSON value can correspond to many Daml-LF values, and a single Daml-LF value can correspond to multiple JSON encodings.
+This means it is crucial to know the expected type of a JSON-encoded LF value to make sense of it.

 For that reason, you should parse the data into appropriate data types (including parsing numbers into appropriate representations) before doing any